ihatesudo/stoplight.io/netlify/subpages/api-design-guide-openapi.md

 ## What is OpenAPI used for?

-The industry has selected OpenAPI as the way forward, so let’s understand it and explore what OpenAPI specification includes.
+The industry has selected OpenAPI as the way forward, so let’s understand it and explore what OpenAPI specification includes in our OpenAPI design guide.
 From a technical standpoint, it is a YAML or JSON file that follows a specific [document structure](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#documentStructure).
 You should be able to describe any REST API using a document that adheres to the OpenAPI v3 schema.

 The primary sections of an OpenAPI v3 document are: